system76/tech-docs/src/models/thelio-major-b2/repairs.md

 ## Replacing the GPU

-GPU Replacement is a multi-step process, but it is not complicated.
-A cross-head (Phillips) screwdriver may be helpful.

 **Tools required:** Fingers or Cross-head (Phillips) screwdriver, a tool for pressing the GPU release bracket (non-conductive).